Sector4Interactive/ShimmerEffectDocumentation/docs/index.md

 Welcome to the official documentation for **Shimmer Effect Highlight**, a premium Unity asset that adds stunning, customizable shimmer effects to your game objects.

 ## ✨ What is Shimmer Effect Highlight?
+Shimmer FX | Pickable Object Highlight | Shine FX

-Shimmer Effect Highlight is a powerful shader-based system that creates eye-catching, animated shimmer and highlight effects on 3D objects in Unity.
+       is a powerful shader-based system that creates eye-catching, animated shimmer and highlight effects on 3D objects in Unity.
 Perfect for highlighting important items, creating magical effects, or adding polish to your UI elements.

 ## 🎯 Key Features